1egoman/make-your-javascript/client/README.md

 - `TRANSFORMS`: A space-seperated list of babel presets to add to the build process.
 Two of the most common are `es2015` (for es2015 syntax) and `react` (for jsx transpilation).
 - `FLAGS`: Any additional flags to pass to Browserify or Watchify when building.

+## Source maps
+If you'd like to add source maps to any of the bundles that you're making, append `sourcemap=1` to your command.
+For example, to build a bundle with a sourcemap, run `make sourcemap=1`.